 Facebook, the world’s largest social platform, is known for rolling out regular updates and changes to its site and the last couple of weeks seem to have been particularly prolific even for them.

-To keep you in the loop, we have compiled a short list of updates that have caught our attention and could prove useful for brands looking to improve and sustain their activity on the platform.
+To keep you in the loop, the Branded3 social media team have compiled a short list of updates that have caught our attention and could prove useful for brands looking to improve and sustain their activity on the platform.

 On 13th of November, Facebook announced that it would be trialling a new feature that allows users to rank comments, a framework similar to that found on social bookmarking sites such as Reddit.